 Determining Safe Levels of EMF Exposure

-Considering that we don’t yet understand the long-term effects of EMF exposure, it’s impossible to say what levels of exposure are safe for the human body.
+Considering that we don’t yet understand the long-term biological effects of EMF exposure, it’s impossible to say what levels of exposure are safe for the human body.

 Nevertheless, the International Commission on Non-Ionizing Radiation Protection (ICNIRP) maintains international guidelines for EMF exposure.
 Additionally, certain countries have established “safe” levels for EMFs, as you can see in the table below.